Write for LWLies

 Reviews

-These are still largely conducted in-house or by freelancers, we’ve worked with before, as it makes our lives much easier as editors to work with writers we know and trust to deliver, as well as because of the logistics of getting critics to screenings.
+These are largely conducted in-house or by freelancers we’ve worked with before, as it makes our lives much easier to work with writers we know and trust to deliver, as well as because of the logistics of getting critics to screenings (many distributors still only screen films in person).
 We may consider reviews of smaller/independent films and reviews of interesting, great titles that have gone under the radar, perhaps releasing on streaming only, but we only have a small budget every month, and we have far more requests than we can reasonably fulfil.
-As such it’s better to pitch features to us initially as we can build a working relationship.
+We also are not likely to commission a review more than a week after a film’s release unless there is a very good reason to do so.

-We work to the UK cinema/streaming calendar so please keep this in mind when pitching reviews, though we may take a review earlier if it’s a big title coming out a few weeks earlier in the USA.
+We work to the UK cinema/streaming calendar so please keep this in mind when pitching reviews, though we may take a review earlier if it’s a big title coming out only a few weeks earlier in the USA.
 If you’re looking for information on the LWLies scoring system, check here.
-(Word Range 500-1000 as agreed with editor)
+(Reviews are 500 words each unless agreed with editor.)

 Interviews